saalk/spring-boot-vuejs/README.md

 Then follow these instructions on Stackoverflow to configure all needed Environment variables in Heroku: https://stackoverflow.com/a/49978310/4964553
 Mind the addition to the backend's [pom.xml](backend/pom.xml) described here: https://stackoverflow.com/a/49970142/4964553

-Now you're able to use Spring Data's magic - all you need is an Interface like [UserRepository.java](backend/src/main/java/de/saalks/springbootvuejs/repository/UserRepository.java):
+Now you're able to use Spring Data's magic - all you need is an Interface like [UserRepository. java](backend/src/main/java/nl/saalks/springbootvuejs/repository/UserRepository.java):
 ```java
 package nl.saalks.springbootvuejs.repository;